 Mojave, California: Airplane GraveyardVast inventory of retired jets sit in the desert.
-Visitors have been kept at a distance since 9/11, but you can see the airplanes from miles away.
+Visitors have been kept at a distance since 9/11, but you can see the airplanes in a drive-by from miles away.

 Visitor Tips and News About Airplane Graveyard